cgimazane/cours-php2/0/bp.md

 ### Citations

+The bearing of a child takes nine months, no matter how many women are assigned.
+Many software tasks have this characteristic because of the sequential nature of debugging. souvent référeé comme
-Nine people can’t make a baby in a month.
+Nine women can’t make a baby in a month.

+Inside every large program, there is a small program trying to get out.

 One of my most productive days was throwing away 1000 lines of code.

+Simplicity is the soul of efficiency.

 Before software can be reusable it first has to be usable.

 When debugging, novices insert corrective code; experts remove defective code.

+Premature optimization is the root of all evil in programming.

 [Retour au cours](../cours.md)